Jeroen-DeMeester/rijks-wikidata-bot/README.md

 # Rijksmuseum Uploader for Wikidata

 This Python project automates the addition of **Rijksmuseum IDs** (property `P13234`) to Wikidata items from a CSV file.
-It leverages [Pywikibot](https://www.mediawiki.org/wiki/Manual:Pywikibot) to interact with Wikidata safely.
+Adding the Rijksmuseum ID is the primary purpose of this tool.
+It leverages [Pywikibot](https://www.mediawiki.org/wiki/Manual:Pywikibot) to interact with Wikidata safely and can add a small set of related statements, when absent, to meet the constraints and modelling expectations associated with the Rijksmuseum ID property.

 ## Table of Contents